EaruvaTeja/Official-Certificates/README.md

 The following certifications are part of this repository:

-- ✅ IBM Data Science Professional Certificate
+- ✅ Data Science Professional Certificate
 - ✅ Simplilearn Data Science with Python
-- ✅ IBM Machine Learning with Python
+- ✅ Machine Learning with Python
 - ✅ Simplilearn Applied Data Science with R
 - ✅ Additional IBM & Simplilearn issued credentials